socnetv/app/docs/roadmaps/roadmap_architecture_performance.md

 ## Goal

 Introduce a domain model that is independent from UI concerns and can be tested headlessly.
-As a first concrete step, extract per-source algorithm scratch state from `Graph` and `GraphVertex` into self-contained structures — enabling multi-core parallelism inside `DistanceEngine`.
+The first concrete step — extracting per-source algorithm scratch state from `Graph` and `GraphVertex` into `PerSourceScratch` and parallelising the `DistanceEngine` source loop — is complete (shipped in v3.6, 2.7×–8.3× speedup).
+The roadmap continues with near-term DistanceEngine feature deliverables and then the longer-arc domain model milestones M2–M4.

 ## Current Reality

 - `Graph` mixes storage, algorithm state, caches, and UI signaling.
 - `GraphVertex` acts as both node storage and analysis result cache.
-- Per-source SSSP scratch (BFS stack, predecessor lists, dependency accumulators, nth-order neighbourhood map) lives as single-instance members on `Graph` and `GraphVertex`, forcing the entire SSSP source loop to run sequentially on one thread.
+- Per-source SSSP scratch has been extracted into `PerSourceScratch` (Phase 1) and the source loop now runs in parallel via `QtConcurrent` (Phase 2).
+The remaining mixed concerns in `Graph`/`GraphVertex` are targeted by M2–M4 and WS5.

 ## Target Direction